Executing Simulations

 Summary

-In this section of the tutorial, you defined the workflow steps to randomize and compress the initial configuration using signac-flow, along with the pre- and post-conditions needed to sequence the steps.
-Then you executed the workflow steps on all state points in the dataset.
+In this section of the tutorial, you defined the actions to randomize and then compress the initial configuration using row.
+Then you executed these actions on all state points in the data space.
 The directory for each simulation now contains compressed.gsd and is ready for equilibration at the target volume fraction.

-The next section in this tutorial teaches you how to write a workflow step that can continue itself and complete over several submissions.
+The next section in this tutorial teaches you how to write an action that can continue itself and complete over several submissions.

-This tutorial only teaches the basics of signac-flow.
-Read the signac-flow documentation to learn more.
+This tutorial only teaches the basics of row.
+Read the row documentation to learn more.